Goldman lifts CrowdStrike Holdings Inc. [CRWD] price estimate. Who else is bullish?

-CrowdStrike Holdings Inc. [NASDAQ: CRWD] slipped around -9.06 points on Wednesday, while shares priced at $127.80 at the close of the session, down -6.62%.
-The company report on April 4, 2023 that CrowdStrike Named to Fortune’s 100 Best Companies List for Third Consecutive Year.
+CrowdStrike Holdings Inc. [NASDAQ: CRWD] jumped around 1.76 points on Tuesday, while shares priced at $129.86 at the close of the session, up 1.37%.
+The company report on April 11, 2023 that CrowdStrike Introduces World’s First XDR for IoT Offering to Deliver Comprehensive Protection to Internet of Things Assets.

-96% of employees said they are proud to work at the technology leader and 97% cite being treated fairly regardless of race, age and sexual orientation as a key reason why CrowdStrike is a Great Place to Work For.
+Market leader becomes first and only security company to bring prevention, detection and response capabilities to IoT and OT endpoints.

 Click Here to Download the FREE Report.